-As someone who’s experiences with the genre are largely confined to SEGA Bass Fishing, the soothing tranquility of Reel Fishing: Paradise 3D came as quite the surprising allure.
+As someone who’s experience with the genre is largely confined to SEGA Bass Fishing, the soothing tranquillity of Reel Fishing Paradise 3D came as quite the surprising allure.

 You play as an angler newly arrived at the Aqua Lodge, and after a genial introduction soon make your way to a Tranquil Lake nearby begin casting off.
 Newcomers will be pleased that a tutorial will guide them through the process of successfully doing so, whilst those with more fishing rod experience can skip this entirely and get straight to it.